jpper/gatsbyjs-blog/src/pages/posts/011-march-post-airsoft.md

 requests.
 With this in mind, be alert and always keep on praying for all the Lord's people.

-A couple finally takeaways I really just got from typing out that Scripture are that righteousness is indeed a part of the armor;
+A couple of final takeaways I really just got from typing out that Scripture are that righteousness is indeed a part of the armor;
-I am definitely on-guard against becoming self-righteous and the last thing I want in my life is to be like a Pharisee and not practicing what I preach; that said, it is important to actually be righteous and while not wise in your own eyes, having righteousness.
+I am definitely on-guard against becoming self-righteous and the last thing I want in my life is to be like a Pharisee and not practicing what I preach.
+That said, it is important to actually be righteous and while not wise in your own eyes, having righteousness.
 Also that we should be praying all different kinds of prayers.